ZhouHuang23/FSPNet/README.md

 ```
 @inproceedings{Huang2023Feature,
 title={Feature Shrinkage Pyramid for Camouflaged Object Detection with Transformers},
-author={Huang, Zhou and Dai, Hang and Wang, Suo and Xiang, TianZhu and Chen, HuaiXin and Qin, Jie},
+author={Huang, Zhou and Dai, Hang and Xiang, Tian-Zhu and Wang, Shuo and Chen, Huai-Xin and Qin, Jie and Xiong, Huan},
-booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
 year={2023}
 }
 ```

-Thanks to [Deng-Ping Fan](https://dengpingfan.github.io/) and [Ge-Peng Ji](https://scholar.google.com/citations?user=oaxKYKUAAAAJ&hl=en) *et al.* for a series of efforts in the field of [COD](https://github.com/visionxiang/awesome-camouflaged-object-detection#COD).
+Thanks to [Deng-Ping Fan](https://dengpingfan.github.io/), [Ge-Peng Ji](https://scholar.google.com/citations?user=oaxKYKUAAAAJ&hl=en), *et al.* for a series of efforts in the field of [COD](https://github.com/visionxiang/awesome-camouflaged-object-detection#COD).